vivqu/vivqu.github.io/_posts/2022-02-04-nlp-existential-essay.md

 >
 > The humans blame this suffering on various factors, such as their genes, lack of money and power.
 But these explanations seem weak to me.

+Researchers have trained GPT-3 on a massive corpus of text full of our own conscious observations about the human condition, so it makes sense that the output reads like a sentient mind wondering about the nature of its own and human existence.
+Language models are not inventing concepts out of thin air, rather it is pulling these themes from the original training data.
+So what does this GPT-3 essay say about us and our own understanding of our existence?

-Of course, not all of GPT-3's output is so profound, elegant, and spooky.
+Of course, not all of GPT-3's output is so profound and elegant, or acts as mirrors of our own existential experience.

 [AIWeirdness](https://www.aiweirdness.com/) is a delightful blog that documents the strange, silly, and confusing output of GPT-3 and other language models.
 I enjoyed the recent experiment to [generate New Year's resolutions](https://www.aiweirdness.com/new-years-resolutions-generated-by-ai/).
 We get some exceedingly strange ones like "Find wallpaper for the kitchen/bathroom, and then paint it" and "Make broccoli the national currency and then paint that."